Jon Luke Kirby

-Jon Luke Kirby (born 23 September 1998) is a professional rugby league player who plays as a or forward for Midlands Hurricanes in the Betfred League 1.
+Jon Luke Kirby (born 23 September 1998) is a professional rugby league player who plays as a or forward for the Midlands Hurricanes in the Betfred Championship.

 He has spent time on loan from Huddersfield Giants at Hunslet in League 1, Halifax and Dewsbury Rams in the Championship.

 In 2019 he made his Super League début for the Giants against Hull F.C.

 On 11 November 2022 it was announced that Kirby had joined the York Knights.

+As of 2026, he is currently captain of Midlands Hurricanes after coming through the Huddersfield Giants Academy system.